MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Meeting extensions

-:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is inline with [Microsoft commercial marketplace policy number 1140.4.6](/legal/marketplace/certification-policies#114046-meeting-extensions).
+:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is in line with [Microsoft commercial marketplace policy number 1140.4.6](/legal/marketplace/certification-policies#114046-meeting-extensions).
 > [!TIP]
 > For more information on creating a high-quality app experience, see the [Teams meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).